Yash-Sajwan24/Organ-ise-Organ-Donation-Blockchain/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to set up and run the Organ-ise Organ Donation Blockchain project on your local machine for development and testing purposes.

 ### Build and Run Locally